 Permanent differences affecting the Company's effective tax rate include loss on changes in warrant valuation and losses in a foreign jurisdiction.
+All warrants issued in January and August 2009 were exercised or expired during 2014.
+As a result, the Company did not incur loss on changes in warrant valuation for the year ended December 31, 2015.
 On December 31, 2012, the Company licensed certain intellectual property of Sarepta Therapeutics, Inc. to its wholly owned subsidiary, Sarepta International C.V.
 The parties also entered into a contract research agreement under which Sarepta Therapeutics, Inc. performs research services for Sarepta International C.V.
-For the years ended December 31, 2014 and 2013, Sarepta International C.V. incurred \$48.5 million and \$46.7 million of costs in connection with the research and development activities.
+For the years ended December 31, 2015 and 2014, Sarepta International C.V. incurred costs of \$87.4 million and \$48.5 million, respectively, in connection with the research and development activities.